CompuTec/computec-docs/docs/wms/user-guide/fifo-fefo-fmfo-queues.md

 ## Managed and Not Managed Items

 For items managed by Serial Numbers or neither by Batches nor Serial Numbers, FIFO is always applied.
-This is implemented by ProcessForce and takes into account the document creation date in ILM.
+This is implemented by CompuTec ProcessForce and takes into account the document creation date in ILM.

 When items are transferred to a warehouse post-receipt, the transfer date is considered the latest and used for queue management.